Stauning, Ringkøbing-Skjern

-Stauning is a village with a population of 334 (1 January 2025).
-It is situated in Western Jutland, Denmark, at the easthern shore of Ringkøbing Fjord, 8 km west of the town of Skjern.
+Stauning is a village with a population of 324 (1 January 2026).
+It is situated in Western Jutland, Denmark, at the eastern shore of Ringkøbing Fjord, 8 km west of the town of Skjern.

 Stauning Church is located in the village.

-The whisky distillery Stauning Whisky is located just south of the village.
+The whisky distillery Stauning Whisky is located just southeast of the village.

 Stauning Vestjylland Airport is located 4 km northwest of Stauning.